jkocik1/MissouriRiverWebsite/README.md

 # First Time startup and Troubleshooting

+ClosestRVMTest is not currently running due to issues with the weather API this issue may be resolved, but due to loading times the weather may be scrapped
+ClosestRVMNoWeather is the working version currently deployed.

 Change file path so that the necessary .csv files can be found.
 If gps location seems innacurate, open google maps on the same device, this will force an update to your current location and then it should work fine in the app.
 All times are displayed in Central time (America/Chicago).